 Your needs/concerns aren't being addressed.

-You're instructor is putting you what they want to put you through, not what you are comfortable with.
+You're instructor is putting you through what they want to put you through, not what you are comfortable with.

 You're instructor is showing they don't value showing up to your sessions (constantly cancelling/late/rushed/not mentally present).

 You're instructor starts getting controlling about how you live your life outside of the studio.... (what to eat or not eat, whether or not you should do cardio or lift weights etc.)